 Whether a person suffers from physical pain in the days before death often depends on the illness.
 Some terminal illnesses, such as bone or pancreatic cancer, are more likely to be accompanied by physical pain than others.

 Pain and other symptoms can be so feared that a person considers physician-assisted death .
-But pain associated with the dying process can be managed effectively.
-Any pain should be reported to your family and your doctor.
+But pain associated with the dying process can almost always be managed effectively.
+Any new or worse pain should be reported to your family and your doctor.
 Many medicines and alternative methods (such as massage) are available to treat the pain associated with dying.
 Do not hesitate to ask for help.
 Have a loved one report your pain if your illness prevents you from communicating with your doctor.

 You may want to protect your family from your suffering.
 But it is important to tell them if your pain level is not tolerable so they can tell your doctor right away.

 If you and your doctor are not able to control your pain, ask about seeing a pain management specialist .
 This is a doctor who finds ways to treat pain that won't go away.

 Spirituality refers to a person's sense of meaning and purpose in life.
 It also refers to a person's relationship to a higher power or an energy that gives life meaning.

 Some people do not think of spiritual matters often.
 For others, spirituality is a part of daily life.
 Facing the end of your life may cause you to confront your own spiritual questions and issues.
 Organized religion provides comfort to many people as they face death.
 Others may find solace in exploring nature, through community involvement, by strengthening existing relationships, or by developing new relationships.
 Think about what provides comfort and support to you.
 What questions and concerns do you have?
 Don't hesitate to ask for support from friends, family, hospice, or spiritual advisers.